arnegrondahl/dcs-server-start/README.md

 # discordbot.service

-systemd service script for start the Discord bot during boot, more info inside the file.
+systemd service script to start the Discord bot during boot, more info inside the file.

 # aws-lambda/
-For automagic start/stop of AWS EC2 instances using Lambda and CloudWatch.
+Automagic start/stop of AWS EC2 instances using Lambda and CloudWatch.
 See files for further info.